 I’m a bad singer.

-The common (but wrong) way to sing on key
+The common (but wrong) way to sing in tune

 Especially people who haven’t learned singing yet (but often trained singers as well) try to correct the pitch actively and consciously.
 They aim for a certain note and try with all their might that it will come out right.
 If it doesn’t, they try to move the pitch up or down.
 Sometimes they move the head, throat muscles and tongue up and down with the melody.